 A ways back I remember reading an article by William Lane Craig about advice for people who want be an apologist.
 In all honesty, Craig probably knows many people who have come to him asking for advice.
 I think he would admit that many of them want to live the life he has and is living (e.g., lots of speaking gigs/debates, lots of fans, lots of attention, etc).
 As I have said before, given the overload of reality TV shows and celebrity worship, the last thing we need are apologists who have a narcissism problem.
+Pride can be so seductive.
+We know that even lately, we have seen the consequences of having a huge platform.
+If you stumble, it can cost you your reputation and people can get hurt.
 If you are craving attention and affirmation, than that can’t be motivation for being a player in apologetics.
+If I look back nearly 25 years and compare it to today, I now see hundreds of people getting apologetic degrees and those that aspire to do something within the field of apologetics.
 I am not saying that it is a bad thing to be encouraged and noted at all for contributions in the field of apologetics.
-However, we need to check ourselves in this area.
+But in reality, I really believe that God knows most of his children cannot handle a huge platform.
+Thus, we need to check ourselves in this area.
 However, let me state the following: Given where we are at as a culture and in the local congregation, we need apologetics more than ever!

 The more I have thought about this issue, these are the kinds of questions that come up in my discussions with others on a regular basis: